CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

 ![Classification picker, once clicked](./images/clicked_classification_picker.png)

-You can submit a file, a URL, or a SHA256 hash, and specify the options that you want for the submission:
+You can submit a file to the system via file upload or providing a URL ()

 ![Submission options section](./images/submission_options_section.png)

 Select the following links to see the specifics about submitting [a file](../../user_manual/submitting_file/), [a URL](../../user_manual/submitting_url/) or [a SHA256 hash](../../user_manual/submitting_sha256/).

 This is the search bar.
 You can click on it with your mouse or use Control + K to bring focus to it.
 ![Search bar](./images/search_bar.png){: .center }

 Clicking on the bell icon brings you to the notification panel where you can see system-wide announcements and what's new with the Assemblyline tool, as well as whatever RSS feeds that you have set up to receive: